nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 What is a machine learning model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A machine learning model consist of numbers.
+A machine learning model consists of numbers.
 Most of the time a very large amount of numbers.
 With the danger of getting into math: A machine learning model is a collection of numbers that are presented in a large multi dimensional matrix.

 A model in the machine learning world is not different than any other mathematical model that presents some knowledge or (trained)information.
 It is just a large amount of numbers.
 So you need the algorithm to use it.